 West Cornwall · TR18

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Newlyn, that work is shaped by the place itself — Newlyn is the largest fishing port in England by value of catch, immediately south of Penzance, with the Newlyn School artistic legacy still visible in studios and galleries above the harbour, with a building stock that leans toward fishermen's cottages and granite terraces above the harbour.
+Anchor any Newlyn renovation in the local fabric and the rest follows — Newlyn is the largest fishing port in England by value of catch, immediately south of Penzance, with the Newlyn School artistic legacy still visible in studios and galleries above the harbour, with a building stock that leans toward modern conversions of net-lofts and chapels and fishermen's cottages.

 • Conservation Area